m4dz/talk_zero-build-pipeline/slides-short-version.md

 twitter: m4d_z
 info: >
   For many years, we have migrated all our DevTools to Node.js for the sake of
-  simplicity: a common language (JS/TS), a large ecosystem (NPM), and a powerful engine.
-In the meantime, we moved a lot of computation tasks to the client-side thanks to PWA and JavaScript Hegemony.
+  simplicity: a common language (JS/TS), a huge ecosystem (NPM), and a powerful engine.
+In the meantime, we moved a lot of computation tasks to the client side thanks to PWA and JavaScript Hegemony.

   So we made Webapps for years, developing with awesome reactive frameworks and bundling a lot of dependencies.
-We progressively moved from our simple to complex apps toolchains.
+We progressively moved from our simple to complex app toolchains.
 We've become the new Java-like ecosystem.
 It sucks.

-  It's 2021, we've got a lot of new technologies to sustain our Users' eXperience.
+  It's 2021, we have a lot of new technologies to sustain our users' experience.
 It's time to have a break and rethink our tools rather than going faster and faster in the same direction.
-It's time to redesign the Developer eXperience.
-It's time for a bundle-free dev environment.
-It's time to embrace a new frontend building philosophy, still with our lovely JavaScript
+It's time to redesign the developer experience.
+It's time for a bundle-free developers’ environment.
+It's time to embrace a new front end building philosophy, still with our lovely JavaScript.

   Introducing Snowpack, Vite, and other Bare Modules tools concepts!